pabotesu/nix-env/README.md

         ```
 2. Create System Configuration:

-    1. a.
-Create a new directory under hosts/ for your machine:
+    1. Create a new directory under hosts/ for your machine:

         ```sh
         mkdir -p hosts/newmachine